Copyright© 2018, This page may be shared, however no text may be edited or reproduced without written permission

 Most people don’t realize the importance of credit repair until they are desperate at the last minute.
 In this case, you should write a letter of explanation to accompany the imperfect credit report and submit it with your mortgage or rental application.

 The main points you want to explain in your “To whom it may concern” letter, is the fact that you once had a hardship, but it is now resolved.
 Give details of the unfortunate event in your life that caused you to fall behind.
-Some creditors understand that bad things happen to good people.
+Some creditors (not all) understand that bad things happen to good people.
 It also helps if your credit report indicates that after the late payments, you made an effort to get back on track again.
 Sometimes one simple letter of explanation can change a No to a Yes.

 Credit Counseling—Know The Truth